Our Leadership

 Since 2008, Dr. Rider has also been Clinical Professor of Medicine at George Washington University, where she sees patients and leads research on juvenile myositis in the Cure JM Center for Excellence.

-She has received several awards in recognition of her contributions, including Physician Researcher of the Year by the US Public Health Service (2011), the 2017 Cure JM Lifetime Achievement in Research award, and The Myositis Association’s 25th Anniversary Research Award: For Outstanding Contributions to Myositis Research.
+She has received several awards in recognition of her contributions, including Physician Researcher of the Year by the US Public Health Service (2011), the 2017 Cure JM Lifetime Achievement in Research award, The Myositis Association’s 25th Anniversary Research Award: For Outstanding Contributions to Myositis Research, and the Excellence in Investigative Mentoring Award from the American College of Rheumatology (2022).